kellyjonbrazil/jc/docs/lib.md

     >>> import jc.parsers.date
     >>> jc.parsers.date.parse('Tue Jan 18 10:23:07 PST 2022')

-Though, accessing plugin parsers directly is a bit more involved, so this higher-level API is recommended.
+Though, accessing plugin parsers directly is a bit more cumbersome, so this higher-level API is recommended.
 Here is how you can access plugin parsers without this API: